AlibabaCloudDocs/oss/intl.en-US/Best Practices/Terraform/Use Terraform to manage OSS.md

     rerun this command to reinitialize your working directory.
 If you forget, other commands will detect it and remind you to do so if necessary.

     ```

-    **Note:** After creating a directory and configuration files for a Terraform project, you must initialize the directory.
+    **Note:** After you create a working directory and the configuration file for a Terraform project, you must initialize the working directory.

-You can use Terraform after completing the preceding steps.
+You can use Terraform after you complete the preceding steps.

-## Use Terraform to manage OSS {#section_gmt_2zs_zfb .section}
+## Use Terraform to manage OSS

-After Terraform is installed, you can run commands in Terraform to manage OSS.
-Some common commands are described as follows:
+After Terraform is installed, you can run Terraform commands to manage OSS.
+Some common command:

--   terraform plan: You can run this command to view the operations to be executed by a configuration file.
+-   terraform plan: You can run this command to view the operations to be performed by a configuration file.

-    For example, you add a configuration file named test.tf that is used to create a bucket as follows:
+    Assume that you add a configuration file named test.tf that is used to create a bucket:

     ```
     [root@test terraform-test]#vim test.tf